-This phase will remodel the Friends of the Library used bookstore, Secondhand Prose, relocate six study rooms and add three more, and reconfigure the Teen Space to provide collaborative spaces, update furnishings and mitigate noise.
+This phase remodeled the Friends of the Library used bookstore, Secondhand Prose, relocated six study rooms and added three more, and reconfigured the Teen Space to provide collaborative spaces, update furnishings and mitigate noise.
 It carries on the improvements of the previous Patron Service Improvement Projects, which renovated service points in the central area of the library, the main restrooms, lobby and the Children's Library.

 The Patron Service Improvement Project Phase IV will accomplish the following: